Regularized KL-Divergence for Well-Defined Function-Space Variational Inference in Bayesian neural networks: Background

-\citet{burt2020understanding} point out an even more severe issue of function-space VI in BNNs: $\kl{\measureQ_\phi}{\measureP}$ is in fact infinite in many relevant cases, in particular for non-degenerate GP-priors with BNNs.
-Thus, approximations in these cases are futile.
-The proof in~\citet{burt2020understanding} is somewhat involved, but the fundamental reason for $\kl{\measureQ_\phi}{\measureP}=\infty$ is that $\measureQ_\phi$~has support on a finite-dimensional submanifold of the infinite-dimensional function space, while the measure~$\measureP$ induced by a (non-degenerate) GP prior has support on the entire function space.
-That such a dimensionality mismatch can lead to infinite KL divergence can be seen in a finite-dimensional example: consider the KL-divergence between two Gaussians in~$\mathbb R^n$ for some~$n\geq 2$, one of which has support on the entire~$\mathbb R^n$ (i.e., its covariance matrix~$\mSigma_1$ has full rank) while the other one has support only on a proper subspace of~$\mathbb R^n$ (i.e., its covariance matrix~$\mSigma_2$ is singular).
-The KL divergence between two multivariate Gaussians has a closed form expression (Eq~\ref{eq:reg-kl-estimator} with ${\gamma=0}$) that contains $\log\det\br{\mSigma_2^{-1}\mSigma_1}$, which is infinite for singular~$\mSigma_2$.
+\paragraph{$\kl{\measureQ_\phi}{\measureP}$ is infinite in most relevant cases.} \citet{burt2020understanding} point out an even more severe issue of function-space VI in BNNs: $\kl{\measureQ_\phi}{\measureP}$ (Eq.~\ref{eq:kl-function space}) is in fact infinite in most relevant cases, in particular for non-degenerate GP-priors.
+Thus, approximating $\kl{\measureQ_\phi}{\measureP}$ in these settings is futile.
+Their proof is somewhat involved, but the fundamental reason for $\kl{\measureQ_\phi}{\measureP}=\infty$ is that $\measureQ_\phi$~has support on a finite-dimensional submanifold of the infinite-dimensional function space, while the measure~$\measureP$ induced by a (non-degenerate) GP prior has support on the entire function space.
+That such a dimensionality mismatch can lead to infinite KL divergence can already be seen in a finite-dimensional example: consider the KL-divergence between two Gaussians in~$\mathbb R^n$ for~$n\geq 2$, one of which has support on the entire~$\mathbb R^n$ (i.e., its covariance matrix~$\mSigma_1$ has full rank) while the other one has support only on a proper subspace of~$\mathbb R^n$ (i.e., its covariance matrix~$\mSigma_2$ is singular).
+The KL divergence between multivariate Gaussians has a closed form expression (Eq.~\ref{eq:reg-kl-estimator} with ${\gamma=0}$) that contains $\log\det\br{\mSigma_2^{-1}\mSigma_1}$, which is infinite for singular~$\mSigma_2$.

-We find that the fact that $\kl{\measureQ_\phi}{\measureP}=\infty$ has severe practical consequences even when the KL divergence is only estimated from samples.
+We find that the fact that $\kl{\measureQ_\phi}{\measureP}=\infty$ has severe practical consequences even when the KL divergence is only estimated from finite samples.
 It naturally explains the stability issues discussed in Appendix~D.1 of \citet{sun2018functional} (we compare the authors' solution to this stability issue to our method in \Cref{sec:gfsvi-comparison}).
 Surprisingly, similar complications arise even in the setup by \citet{rudner2022fsvi}, which performs VI in function space with the pushforward of a weight-space prior.
-While the KL divergence is technically finite because prior and variational posterior have the same support, numerical errors lead to mismatching supports and thus to stability issues even there.
+While this makes the KL divergence technically finite because prior and variational posterior have the same support, numerical errors lead to mismatching supports and thus to stability issues even there.